Getting Better Is About Making Your Worst Less Bad. And Knowing More.

 It’s vital for most players who are not super-relaxed about their game, their strategy, or the competition as a whole.
 You need to throw off those nerves with disc golf throws that have no consequences, ahead of the time where they actually DO count.

 I’m so relaxed I can barely stay upright!
-Tension and stress are the enemy of all disc golfers.
+Tension and stress are the enemies of all disc golfers.
 So many players put themselves under huge pressure to perform well in tournaments.
-It should be axiomatic that such things are highly counterproductive, *unless you have a world class mental game, and can respond positively to the pressure!*
+It should be axiomatic that such things are highly counterproductive, unless you have a world class mental game, and can respond positively to the pressure!

 If you feel yourself getting tense, or you feel your arms are NOT hanging loosely from your shoulders, learn to get rid of that tension quickly.
 Stand flat-footed, and tense every muscle in your body and hold it for 10 seconds.
 Now relax.
 That muscular tension should now be gone.
 If this doesn’t instantly work for you, find some relaxation techniques that do work for you.